dameness/find-a-friend-api/README.md

 - [ ] The user who wants to adopt a pet should contact the organization via Whatsapp

-- [ ] All the filters for pets, except for the city, are optional
+- [ ] All the filters for pets are optional

 - [ ] An organization that logs in can access the application as and admin